 Keep an eye on this section for any upcoming info sessions.

 The NYU Female Founders Fellowship is an award-winning initiative that provides access to a robust community of entrepreneurs at NYU who are committed to advancing gender equity in entrepreneurship, as well as extensive training, mentorship, and networking opportunities.
 Founders building highly-scalable, differentiated businesses and solutions are welcome to apply to participate in the Female Founders Circle and Female Founders Fellows cohorts each semester.
 Upon their graduation, student/alumni Fellows are also invited to apply for student loan alleviation grants of up to $50,000.

 Keep an eye on this section for any upcoming info sessions.

-The NYU Female Founders Fellowship is open to NYU undergraduate and graduate student entrepreneurs who are enrolled in a degree program from any NYU school or college, who are actively working on a startup venture.
+The NYU Female Founders Fellowship is open to all NYU undergraduate and graduate student entrepreneurs, as well as NYU faculty and staff, who are actively working on a startup venture.
 Recent alumni entrepreneurs who have graduated within the last year (at the time of application) and who started their venture while studying at NYU are also welcome to apply.